 The strong physiological needs of the body may make it difficult for an individual to resist drinking.
 When they do attempt to stop drinking, they may experience withdrawal symptoms.
 The body can become distressed even when a person stops drinking for a short time.

 - Habitual drinking in non-social settings

-- A decrease in social activity and/or erratic behavior
+- Erratic behavior and/or a decrease in social activity

-- Withdrawal symptoms when not drinking such as nausea, sweating and sever irritability
+- Withdrawal symptoms when not drinking such as nausea, sweating and severe irritability

-Late stage, or End Stage Alcoholism is full-blown addiction almost without exception requiring alcohol detox for recovery.
-The diseased now spends the bulk of their time servicing the disease by drinking.
-In this last stage of alcoholism, the individual exhibits both physical and mental health issues.
-On the physical side, malnutrition and their physical condition is noticeably weakened.
-The mental impairments are pronounced.
-The addict no longer comprehends the damage the disease is causing them and denies that it is a cause, not an effect of other forces.
+Late-stage, or end-stage alcoholism, is a full-blown addiction to alcohol, almost always requiring alcohol detox to start recovery.
+The person now spends the bulk of their time servicing the disease by drinking.
+In this last stage of alcoholism, the individual often exhibits both physical and mental health issues.

 - Alcoholic Hepatitis